shiba24/pretrained-model-collections/README.md

 #### The best practice

-Currently the best practice is installing chainer on your own environment because of its easy installation.
+Currently the best practice might be installing chainer on your own environment because of its easy installation.
 ```pip install chainer```
 For more details, please see [chainer installation guide](http://docs.chainer.org/en/stable/install.html).